Houston Aerial Lift Accident Attorneys

 Helping Workers Injured in Aerial Lift & Scissor Lift Accidents Throughout Texas

-According to the Electronic Library of Construction Occupational Safety & Health, aerial lifts count for 2 to 3% of all construction deaths.
+According to the Electronic Library of Construction Occupational Safety & Health, aerial lifts count for 2 to 3% of all deaths on construction sites.
 Of those deaths, boom lifts count for over 70% and scissor lifts count for over 25%.
 Though aerial lifts are more effective than ladders and help construction workers get their jobs done efficiently, they can also pose serious dangers when not handled correctly.

 If you or a loved one have been injured by an aerial lift, let Arnold & Itkin lawyers advocate on your behalf.
 Don’t suffer any longer.
 Contact our trusted Houston aerial lift accident attorneys for help!